bobhaffner/open_table_formats/aws_meetup/slides/slides.md

 - Delta Lake – Open source, but heavily controlled by Databricks.
 The default choice if you’re Databricks and Azure
 - Apache Hudi.
 Pronounced Hoodie.
 The most mature of the three.
 Started at Uber.
 Strong in the streaming space
-- Apache Iceberg – Started at Netflix – Lots of momentum and backing from big vendors such as Snowflake, Confluent, Dremio, AWS and Cloudera
+- Apache Iceberg – Started at Netflix – Lots of momentum and backing from big vendors such as Snowflake, Google, Confluent, Dremio, AWS and Cloudera
 - and there are things like Apache XTable that act as a universal interface to these 3.
 Maybe some commercial solutions as well

 We’ll be focusing on Iceberg for the rest of the presentation